hoprnet/hopr-sh/README.md

 $ sudo xcode-select --install
 ```

-Also check whether you have installed [Homebrew](https://brew.sh/) - the OSX package manager - and install it if is not installed yet.
+Also check whether you have installed [Homebrew](https://brew.sh/) - the OSX package manager - and install it if it is not installed yet.

 ```bash
 $ brew install curl